fx02/chocolate-doom/.github/ISSUE_TEMPLATE.md

 <!--
-  Thank you for reporting a bug in Chocolate Doom.
+  Thank you for reporting a bug in Competition Doom.
 Please complete the following template so that we can better diagnose the source of your problem.